 An Extraordinary General Meeting shall be called:

 On the signed and written request of ten or more members of the Club who shall state in such request their reasons therefore.
-Upon receipt of such request the Secretary (to whom all such requests shall be sent) shall call such meeting which shall be held within 21 days of the receipt by him of the request, and the agenda for the meeting shall set out in full the business to be discussed.
+Upon receipt of such request the Chairman (to whom all such requests shall be sent) shall call such meeting which shall be held within 21 days of the receipt by him of the request, and the agenda for the meeting shall set out in full the business to be discussed.

 At the discretion of the Committee, notwithstanding any other provisions hereof.

 Notices of General Meetings.
-The Secretary shall give at least 21 days notice of any General Meeting and at least 7 days notice of any Extraordinary Meeting.
+The Chairman shall give at least 21 days notice of any General Meeting and at least 7 days notice of any Extraordinary Meeting.

 Administration